Robert and Anne Dickey House: Construction and 19th century

 In 1809, Robert Dickey purchased three lots at the south end of Greenwich Street.
 Two of the lots were originally owned by Comfort Sands and given to his daughters in 1796.
 One of his daughters was the wife of New York banker and broker Nathaniel Prime.
 Dickey proceeded to construct two houses on the site, addressed 69 and 71 Greenwich Street (later 65 and 67).
 Stables and a storehouse fronting Trinity Place (then called Lumber Street) were also built on adjacent lots.
-At the time Greenwich Street was known as "Millionaire's Row" and later called the "Original Park Avenue", and the two houses were among numerous other Federal-style rowhouses on the street.
+At the time, Greenwich Street was known as "Millionaire's Row" and later called the "Original Park Avenue", and the two houses were among numerous other Federal-style rowhouses on the street.
 Dickey acquired the adjacent 73 Greenwich Street (future 69 Greenwich) in 1816, while selling 69 Greenwich.
 He operated his business ventures from the rear of the property on Lumber Street.
 In 1821, Dickey sold the two remaining houses.
 In 1822, the New York City Common Council established the modern building addresses on Greenwich Street; 71 Greenwich Street was renamed 67 Greenwich Street.

 The house was transferred to Peter Schermerhorn (brother of Abraham Schermerhorn) in 1823, and the Schermerhorn family owned the building through the 19th century.
 During this time, the house was rented out to prominent New Yorkers.
 These included William Bayard Jr., Nicholas Low, and Ezra Ludlow (father of William H. Ludlow).
 It also served as the French Consulate building from 1830 to 1831.
 By the 1840s, it became a boarding house.

 In the late 1860s, construction began on the Ninth Avenue Elevated railroad along Greenwich Street in front of the house.
 The elevated line opened in 1868.
-Shortly afterwards, the Sixth Avenue Line was erected along Trinity Place (then called New Church Street), with the two lines merging at Morris Street.
+Shortly afterwards, the Sixth Avenue Line was erected above Trinity Place (then called New Church Street), with the two lines merging at Morris Street.
 This meant that both the front and rear faces of the Dickey House were obstructed by elevated tracks.
 In April 1871, the house was among several in Lower Manhattan raided by police under the suspicion of prostitution.
 In 1872, Peter's son Edmund Schermerhorn contracted Detlef Lienau to remodel the house, removing the hipped roof and adding the building's fourth floor.
 By this time, the building was used as a tenement, with the original upper class residents of the neighborhood having relocated uptown and immigrants taking their place.
 An 1890 police census reported 57 tenants of Irish descent occupying the house.